 Ideal LASIK/PRK Candidates

-Visian ICL is an innovative vision correction surgery that offers many benefits and may be an option for patients who are not candidates for LASIK due to thin corneas, dry eyes, or high levels of nearsightedness.
-Approved in the United States in 1995, Visian ICL® surgery has been a revolutionary treatment option for patients who have historically had to wear “coke-bottle” glasses.
-Instead of using a laser to correct your vision like LASIK, ICLs are actually a micro-thin, implantable collamer lens that is surgically places inside the eye in front of the eyes natural lens.
+EVO Visian ICL is an innovative vision correction surgery that offers many benefits and may be an option for patients who are not candidates for LASIK due to thin corneas, dry eyes, or high levels of nearsightedness.
+EVO Visian ICL surgery is a revolutionary treatment option for patients who have historically had to wear “coke-bottle” glasses.
+Instead of using a laser to correct your vision like LASIK, ICLs are actually a micro-thin, Implantable Collamer Lens that is surgically placed inside the eye in front of the eye’s natural lens.
 Once implanted, you will not feel the lens or even know it is there!
-ICL implants are completely removable by a surgeon if needed.
+EVO Visian ICL implants are completely removable by a surgeon if needed.
 Patients have been thrilled with the results of ICL surgery and the vision freedom they’ve been able to experience!

 Ideal Visian ICL Candidates